OpenConext/OpenConext-profile/README.md

 See the User Lifecycle project on [GitHub](https://github.com/OpenConext/OpenConext-user-lifecycle) for more information.

 ## EngineBlock consent removal support
-In order to allow user to retract consent for a given service.
+In order to allow user to retract consent for a given application.
 You can enable the remove consent feature in the `parameters.yaml`.
-By setting `remove_consent_enabled` to `true`, every service in the 'my services' page will have a delete button.
-Clicking this button will retract consent for only that service.
+By setting `remove_consent_enabled` to `true`, every application in the 'my applications' page will have a delete button.
+Clicking this button will retract consent for only that application.

 In order for this feature to work, you need to have an EngineBlock instance that supports this feature.
 See the EngineBlock docs for more information on enabling the feature on the EngineBlock Api.